 The Lost Gardens of Heligan reopened on the 10th June.
 To enable them to open, following COVID-19 guidelines, there will be pre-booked timed tickets to stagger visits throughout the day making social distancing possible.
 Please note that Heligan Members and Heligan Local Pass holders will also need to pre-book tickets.
 Some parts of the garden may be closed including the rope bridge.

-Mount Edgcumbe Country Park is open and free to enter, but the House and Earl's Garden, lower formal gardens, Barrow Centre, Orangery restaurant, Aunt Ems and all the childrens play areas and the toilets remain closed.
-The Cremyll Ferry from Plymouth starts again on the 16th June.
+Mount Edgcumbe Country Park is open and free to enter, but the House and Earl's Garden remain closed.

 St Michael's Mount is only open to visitors who have purchased a ticket in advance of their visit.
 National Trust members are FREE but will need to book a ticket.
-It will only be open on certain days, when the tide is low and visitors can walk between the mainland and the island on the ancient cobbled causeway.
-There will be no public boats.
-The ticket includes entry on to the island, a walk through the village and harbour, and a timed slot to explore the Garden Terraces.
-The Castle will not be open until further notice.
+It will only be open on certain days, when the tide is low and visitors can walk between the mainland and the island on the ancient cobbled causeway as there will be no public boats.

 Trewidden Garden, Penzance reopened on the 5th June, opening hours 10:30am – 5:30pm with last entrance to the garden at 4:30pm, seven days a week.
 All purchases MUST be made by contactless card, including tickets, takeaway food and drink and any plant purchases.